Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

 #### Membership statement

-Example: add the statement that the prover's country of residency is France or Spain:
+Example: add the statement that the prover's country of residency is France or Spain, specified in ISO3166-1 alpha-2 format:

 ```ts
     build.addMembership(AttributesKeys.CountryOfResidency, ['FR', 'ES']);